 - patients with heart failure or arrhythmia without rheumatic heart disease

-Results showed as increase in the intensity of tricuspid murmurs with maximum intensity over the tricuspid region and with an irradiation toward the mesocardium or the hepatic zone.
+Results showed as increase in the intensity of tricuspid murmurs with maximum intensity over the tricuspid region and with radiation toward the mesocardium or the hepatic zone.
 The sign’s positivity was independent of heart rhythm or frequency.
+Rivero-Carvallo postulated that:

 - tricuspid systolic murmurs are increased during a maneuver of inspiratory apnoea, and that systolic mitral murmurs diminish its intensity during such a maneuver, which differentiates them clearly